berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 on a large subset of values.

 To be accurate, we're not talking about tests here, rather of proofs.
-I'm using _tests_ just because what we're checking can be compare to what we check with usual tests.
+I'm using _tests_ just because what we're checking can be compared to what we usually check with usual tests.
-Please don't mind if I don't use the appropriate term in favor of a more informal terms, I just want to prove people that we can replace tests with a better alternative, with the appropriate language.
+Please don't mind if I don't use the appropriate term in favor of a more informal terms, I just want to prove to people that we can replace tests with a better alternative, with the appropriate language.

 This article illustrates this possibility through the [tennis kata].